Rc-W024/VitalSense2024/README.md

 # VitalSense2024
 Vital sensing based on 120 GHz FMCW RSoC for biometrics and situation awareness.

+For more info and study: On the Feasibility of Vital Sensing with Radar System-on-Chip for Novel Modality Biometrics

 ## Files for Hardware...
 **Radar measurement:** `AlazarTech`